Housing Production Trust Fund

 “Housing First,” is one model of permanent supportive housing.
 The Housing First model is based on the idea that people are better able to use supportive services after they are in their own housing.
 The first step is to help a client get into permanent housing; a place where they can stay and build a better life that is not time-limited.
 From there the individual or family can take steps to address other issues.
 Residents in Housing First do not have to accept services to get or keep their housing.
 Residents are given a standard lease agreement and supportive services are voluntary.
 A wide range of services are available, allowing residents to be their own agents of change and have independent responsibility for their future.

-The First Right Purchase Program helps DC residents who wish to remain in apartments that are about to be sold by purchasing them as a tenant association.
+The Tenant Opportunity to Purchase Program helps DC residents who wish to remain in apartments that are about to be sold by purchasing them as a tenant association.
 The Tenant Opportunity to Purchase Act gives tenants in DC the first right to buy their building when the owner decides to sell.
 When owners decide to sell a building, they must alert the tenants and offer them a reasonable sale price.
 This price must be similar to what the owners would offer an outside buyer.
 The tenants must then respond within a set period of time indicating their interest to purchase the property.
 Low-income tenants are eligible to receive funds through the Housing Production Trust Fund to make sure that they can afford to purchase and renovate their buildings, which often require significant repairs.

 When tenants exercise the right to purchase their building, they may convert it into condominiums and purchase individual units or create joint ownership through a limited equity cooperative.
 In a limited equity cooperative, there are restrictions placed on the purchase and resale price of a membership share, which maintains affordability for future residents.
 Tenants who purchase may also preserve affordability and complete repairs through an agreement with a third party developer.